pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

           his will give you an ID which you can query in the task section https://10.1.1.4/mgmt/shared/appsvcs/task/4ad9a50c-d3f6-4110-a26d-e7e100e38da9

-To ensure that the AS3 is calling the BIG-IQ app service deployer check the latest running task for status or errors:
+Use the **BIG-IQ Check AS3 deployment** collection to ensure that the AS3 deployment is successfull without errors:

     GET https://10.1.1.4/mgmt/cm/global/tasks/deploy-app-service